Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 The K2 implementation mostly ignores declaration kinds and focuses on retrieving declarations by scopes.

-Let's consider each scope:
+Let's consider each step:
 1. Firstly the resolver checks whether the link is `[this]` and retrieves the extension receiver from the documented extension callable.
 2. Then the resolver considers the [lexical scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope_vs._dynamic_scope_2) of the documented declaration, i.e., member scope of every outer declaration in the order of their locality.
    These scopes also contain context/type/value parameters of these outer declarations.
    Then, in each scope, the resolver tries to acquire matching declarations contained in this member scope.
+   That's also the point where [context declarations](#context-declarations) are handled.
 3. After the search through the lexical scope, the resolver moves on to other scopes:
    * Explicit importing scope
    * Package scope